apache/skywalking-satellite/docs/design/plugin_structure.md

 ## Initialization mechanism

 Users can easily find a plugin type and initialize an empty plugin instance according to the previous registration mechanism.
-However, users often need an initialized plugin rather than an empty plugin.
-So we define the initialization mechanism in
+For setting up the configuration of the extension convenience, we define the initialization mechanism in Plugin structure.
-Plugin structure.

 In the initialization mechanism, `the plugin category(interface)` and `the init config is required`.